 Takes only minimal action to respond to these differences.

-Inequalities are not specifically addressed, such as discriminatory social norms and the risk of violence.
+Inequalities are not specifically addressed, such as discriminatory gender and social norms, including the risk of sexual and gender-based violence (SGBV).

 Will likely focus more on practical needs (conditions) than strategic interests (position and power) of marginalised groups.